-From temperature, to sights and safety, we answer the most commonly asked questions
+From temperature to sights and safety, we answer the most commonly asked questions

 It’s hard to believe that wild and untamed frontiers still exist today, but that’s exactly what Antarctica is.
 Nature at its most raw and unfiltered; where penguins, seals, whales and birds roam the icy land unencumbered.
-The only place in the world without permanent human settlement.
+The only place in the world without a permanent human settlement.
 It’s dry, windy, inconceivably cold and impossibly remote, accessible only by long flight or boat ride.
-They say you have to ‘earn’ the Antarctic, and while the trip may not be easy, after spotting your first iceberg or pod of orca whales, you’ll agree that the journey was completely worth while.
+They say you have to ‘earn’ the Antarctic, and while the trip may not be easy, after spotting your first iceberg or pod of orca whales, you’ll agree that the journey was completely worthwhile.

 Here, eight answers to the most commonly asked questions about Antarctica.

 1. How do I get to Antarctica?